 Oaks should be retained wherever possible, and their original dominant stem should be prioritized for keeping even if others must be removed.
-It can take even up to three to five years for an oak to resprout, so where possible, give oaks sufficient time before making a determination\deciding of live or dead.
+It can take even up to three to five years for an oak to resprout, so where possible, give oaks sufficient time before deciding of live or dead.
 Even oaks that endured significant heating to their main stem may resprout from their crowns.
-Oaks tend to prefer resprouting from their original stem, possibly with the exception of except for cases where the original stem was already heavily infected with a pathogen.
+Oaks tend to prefer resprouting from their original stem, possibly except for cases where the original stem was already heavily infected with a pathogen.